 For millennia, military expeditions were sent out from the Middle Kingdom to rake over foreign tribes, cities, libraries and monasteries along its expanding frontier.
 The Tibetans fought back; they occupied the Chinese capital Ch’ang-an in 763.
 They had been Chinese vassals before, would see their Drigung Temple burned to the ground by a Mongol-Chinese army in 1290, and would be re-annexed in 1720.
 Chinese occupiers torment the Tibetans and wreck their civilization as we speak.

 Kublai Khan abandoned his Mongol capital, Karakorum, in favor of Peking.
 During the mid-1300s, vengeful Chinese destroyed Karakorum.
 The Mongols sacked and burned Pagan, capital of Burma (founded in 849) in 1287.
 The Shans would do so in 1299, permanently this time.
-During the 13th century, Mongol chieftains consolidated every library their Chinese slaves implored them to spare and shipped the lot to Peking.
+During the 13th century, Mongol chieftains consolidated every library their Chinese slaves implored them to spare and had them ship to Peking.
 This collection expanded over the next seven centuries, as did others in China.
 Serious damage resulted from the mid-1640 Manchu takeover, when Nanking, Peking, Fukien and Canton changed hands several times.

 There followed the horrific Taiping rebellion with its twenty million Chinese dead (the concurrent American Civil War killed 600,000 during the worst war Americans have ever experienced).
 Then two Opium Wars against the London/Boston Drug Cartel.
 Believe it or not, these drug gangsters were ruled by Queen Victoria and backed by the Drug Lord financiers of Stanford University and America’s trans-continental railroads.
 In pursuit of its brain-dead War on Drugs, the DEA should confiscate those structures and auction them off to support its habit.

-In June 1900, the Imperial Library (Han-Lin Yuan) of Beijing burned down because it was downwind from the European Legation the Chinese were trying to set fire to.232 During the same Yihetuan (Boxer) rebellion, European, American and Japanese armies sacked the Imperial Residence in Peking’s Forbidden City.
+In June 1900, the Imperial Library (Han-Lin Yuan) of Beijing burned down because it was downwind from the European Legation the Chinese were trying to destroy by fire.232 During the same Yihetuan (Boxer) rebellion, European, American and Japanese armies sacked the Imperial Residence in Peking’s Forbidden City.
 Thereafter, a couple of Sino-Japanese Wars reduced Chinese libraries by three quarters.
 Finally, Americans bankrolled the Nationalists during the Chinese Civil War.
 This inept policy culminated in their evacuation to Taiwan.
 Mao Tse Tung was a library assistant at one time.

-Back to “Europe” around the year one.
+Back to “Europe” around Year One.
 Another Roman Emperor celebrated his son’s destruction of Jerusalem by installing a public library in the Forum he had built circa 70.
 The Octavian library was destroyed in 80.
-Emperor Domitian (81-96) had several wrecked libraries rebuilt—one of his many desperate and ruinous reconstruction decrees.
-Seeking disappeared works, he dispatched emissaries to copy unique originals in Alexandria.
-The fortunes he spent rebuilding civilization went wanting for mercenary armies that proceeded to rip out, cut down and burn down all his efforts at reconstruction.
+Emperor Domitian (81-96) had several wrecked libraries rebuilt — one of his many desperate and ruinous reconstruction decrees.
+Seeking disappeared works, he sent emissaries to copy unique originals in Alexandria.
+The fortunes he spent rebuilding civilization went wanting for mercenary armies that proceeded to rip out, cut down and burn up all his efforts at reconstruction.

 In 105, Rome destroyed the four-century-old Dacian Empire’s capital, Sarmizegetusa, in what is now Romania.
 Roman deserters manned the last bastions of Dacian resistance.
 In the same way, Irish deserters from the American Army defended Mexican positions to the bitter end when the U.S. invaded Mexico.
 Meanwhile, the Texas Rangers served the U.S. Army in Mexico as Gestapo agents.

 An earthquake toppled the Colossus of Rhodes – another Wonder of the World – in 224 BCE.
 Erected fifty years earlier, it stood 100 feet tall.
 It had been so superbly crafted, ships were said to make harbor between its outspread feet.
-This is asserted to be an impossible feat of engineering—what, another impossible feat of ancient engineering?
-The city of Rhodes was traumatized by the earthquake, both physically and spiritually.
-Surviving inhabitants refused Egyptian king Ptolemy III’s offer to finance the reconstruction of their famous statue of Helios, patron sun god.
+This is asserted to be an impossible feat of engineering — what, another impossible feat of ancient engineering?
+The earthquake traumatized the city of Rhodes both physically and spiritually.
+Surviving inhabitants refused Egyptian king Ptolemy III’s offer to finance the reconstruction of their famous statue of Helios, their patron sun god.

 Bishop Alexander established the Latin Library in Jerusalem.
 Around that time, Origen & Pamphilus created a large library in Caesarea, now a ruin.
 Heruli Goths sacked Philipolis in 250.
 Shapur I of Persia sacked Antioch twice in 256.
 Meanwhile, busy Goths burned down Ephesus in 262.
 Ephesus was the New York City of Asia at that time.
 Its temple of Diana (Artemis) was another Wonder of the World.
 It held the third largest library in the Western World after those of Alexandria and Pergamum.
 As noted earlier, it had already been burned down at least once.
 Those Goths went on to sack Chalcedon, Nice, Pruse, Apanda, Cius, Athens Corinth, Sparta, Argos, Nicomedia and many other cities from 265 to 277.